Geekertao/Cloudflare-Analytics/README_EN.md

 - Hourly precision for 1-day and 3-day data
 - Daily precision for 7-day and 30-day data
 - Multi-language support (Chinese/English)
-- **Geography Statistics**: Bar chart and list display of top 5 countries/regions by traffic
+- **Geography Statistics**: Bar chart and list display of today's top 5 countries/regions by traffic (only shown in 1-day data view)

 ## Tech Stack